danbz/aesthetic-programming/source/8-Que(e)ryData/Readme.md

 ## Exercise in class
 ![api](ch8_5.png){: .medium}
-:   *Figure 8.8: The API request and response logic*
+:   *Figure 8.9: The API request and response logic*

-1. Referring to Figure 8.8, can you recap what has been requested and received through the web API?
+1. Referring to Figure 8.9, can you recap what has been requested and received through the web API?
 (Or, more conceptually, which forms of control and exchange are performed?)

 2. Change your own query strings.
 The current keywords are "warhol flowers," but note that the program doesn't understand spaces between characters and therefore the keywords need to be written as "warhol+flowers."

 3. Refer back to the section on APIs above, examine the search filtering rules with [different parameters](https://developers.google.com/custom-search/v1/cse/list#parameters)[^setting] to get a sense of the categorization of images, such as the parameter of "image color type".
 The URL parameters are separated by an "&" symbol as follows: <https://www.googleapis.com/customsearch/v1?key=APIKEY&cx=SEARCHID&imgSize=medium&searchType=image&q=warhol+flowers>.

 4. Study the JSON file to get an overview of data query, such as how many search returns and the query performance.
-Then modify the sketch to get other data such as the text showing in the web console.
+Then modify the sketch to get other data such as the text showing in the web console beyond the image URL.

 </div>

 ## LoadPixels()
 ![sample](ch8_6.png){: .medium}
-:   *Figure 8.9: An illustration of how an image is made up of pixels*
+:   *Figure 8.10: An illustration of how an image is made up of pixels*

 For this sample sketch on an image file, only one color in the image will be selected and processed.
 This means that the program will randomly locate and pick any pixel from the image.
-The function `pixels` also analyzes and retrieves the color of the selected pixel, specifically the RGB color values that are used to draw the colored line on screen (see Figure 8.9 above as an illustration but in reality the pixel size is much smaller).
+The function `pixels` also analyzes and retrieves the color of the selected pixel, specifically the RGB color values that are used to draw the colored line on screen (see Figure 8.10 above as an illustration but in reality the pixel size is much smaller).

 The colored lines (see Figures 8.2 and 8.3) are not randomly drawn, but they are based on the x and y coordinates of the pixel selected, and each line is drawn along the whole y axes from that point.
 Apart from the position, the color of the line is based on the RGB values of the selected pixel as well.
 Combining both the position and the color leads to something like a color visualization of the image, an abstract painting unfolding over time.

 Each pixel selected contains color information that is the R (red), G (green), B (blue) and A (alpha) values.
 This is how the data is being stored in the pixels' one dimensional array:

 ![pixel](ch8_7.jpg){: .medium}
-:   *Figure 8.10: An illustration of the breakdown of each pixel by Integrated Digital Media, NYU.
+:   *Figure 8.11: An illustration of the breakdown of each pixel by Integrated Digital Media, NYU.
 Image from https://idmnyu.github.io/p5.js-image/*[^nyu]

 `loc` is a variable for storing pixel information.
 Each pixel position needs to be clearly located so that a line can be drawn at the right position.
 Following the function `Pixels()`, each pixel takes up four locations: The first pixel with the four RGBA values, then the second pixel with another four RGBA values, and so on, and so forth: